Auschwitz-Birkenau Foundation: Deceased members of the council

-International Committee
+International committee

-The statutes allow an International Committee to ensure that the functioning of the Foundation is completely transparent to the public and to its benefactors.
+The statutes allow an international committee to ensure that the functioning of the foundation is completely transparent to the public and to its benefactors.
 The members of the Committee come from countries and institutions which contributed to the creation of the Perpetual Capital Fund.
-The International Committee has constant access to information about the work of the Foundation, and assesses the work of the Foundation and examines its plans at special sessions.
-No changes to the Foundation's statutes will be possible without first consulting with the Committee.
+The international committee has constant access to information about the work of the foundation, and assesses the work of the foundation and examines its plans at special sessions.
+No changes to the foundation's statutes will be possible without first consulting with the committee.

-As per 2021, the International Committee members were delegates (mostly in the rank of ambassadors) of the following countries (in the alphabetical order): Argentina, Australia, Austria, Azerbaijan, Belgium, Bulgaria, Canada, Cyprus, Czech Republic, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Israel, Italy, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Portugal, Russian Federation, Slovakia, Spain, Switzerland, Sweden, Turkey, United Kingdom, and USA.
+As per 2021, the international committee members were delegates (mostly in the rank of ambassadors) of the following countries (in the alphabetical order): Argentina, Australia, Austria, Azerbaijan, Belgium, Bulgaria, Canada, Cyprus, Czech Republic, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Israel, Italy, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Portugal, Russian Federation, Slovakia, Spain, Switzerland, Sweden, Turkey, United Kingdom, and USA.

-Management Board
+Management board

-The Management Board manages the Foundation's activities and represents it externally.
-It consists of one to six members appointed by the Foundation's Council for three-year terms of office.
+The management board manages the foundation's activities and represents it externally.
+It consists of one to six members appointed by the foundation's council for three-year terms of office.
+Currently, it consists of the following four members: